Current Advisory Board Members

 Yasushi Horikawa is a technical counselor of Japan Aerospace Exploration Agency (JAXA) in Tokyo, Japan.
 He earned his PhD from Tokyo University in Electrical Engineering.
 He worked for many years in the field of spacecraft design.
 He contributed to the successful implementation of Japanese meteorological satellite programs and Earth observation programs, as well as the development of the International Space Station program.
 Dr. Horikawa also contributed to the implementation of the Japanese International Space Station program as the Program Manager.
 Subsequently, Dr. Horikawa was responsible for all satellite application programs as an Executive Director of JAXA.
 This included the operation of satellites for many diverse uses including Earth observation, global positioning, communications and broadcasting.
 Today, he continues as an advisor for Japanese satellite application development and utilization programmes.
 Additionally, Dr. Horikawa is a professor at Tokai University and is the president of the Japanese Society of Cost Estimate and Analysis since 2011.
 In June 2012, Dr. Horikawa began a two year term as the Chairman of the United Nations Committee on the Peaceful Uses of Outer Space (UN COPUOS).

 Agnieszka Lukaszczyk is the former SGAC Chairperson.
 From 2006 until 2009 she held the Executive Officer position at SGAC.
-She is also the Brussels Office Director for Secure World Foundation.
-A Polish/American national, Agnieszka is based in Vienna working on the European space policy and United Nations (UN) civil space activities covering the UN Committee on the Peaceful Uses of Outer Space (COPUOS) and working closely with the UN Office of Outer Space Affairs (OOSA).
+She was the Brussels Office Director for Secure World Foundation.
+A Polish/American national, Agnieszka is based in Brussels and was working on the European space policy and United Nations (UN) civil space activities covering the UN Committee on the Peaceful Uses of Outer Space (COPUOS) and working closely with the UN Office of Outer Space Affairs (OOSA).
 In addition, during the period of September 2006 to June 2008, Agnieszka worked at the European Space Policy Institute.
-Agnieszka also serves as the the Vice President - Operations for the World Space Week.
-She holds a Masters degree from the American University School of International Service in International Politics and a Bachelor degree in Political Science form the University of Tennessee.
+Currently Agnieszka works at the European Commission, Directorate General Enterprise and Industry, Space Policy and Research Unit.
+Agnieszka also serves as the Vice President - Europe for the World Space Week And Sits on the Board Of Directors for the Women in Aerospace-Europe.
+She holds a Masters degree from the American University School of International Service in International Politics and a Bachelor degree in Political Science from the University of Tennessee.
 She also studied at the Universite Catholique de Louvain in Brussels, Belgium; the Jagiellonian University in Krakow, Poland and the World Trade Institute in Berne, Switzerland.
 She gained professional experience at the Political Section of the Polish Embassy in Washington DC, American Electronics Association in Brussels, European Department of the Polish Senate in Warsaw and the Warsaw Business Journal.

 Peter Martinez has made significant contributions to the development of South Africa’s national space policy and to space-related activities in South Africa in general.
 He has been a member of the South African delegation to the United Nations Committee on the Peaceful Uses of Outer Space (UN COPUOS) for a number of years and is currently the Chairman of the COPUOS Scientific and Technical Subcommittee’s Working Group on the Long-Term Sustainability of Outer Space Activities.
 Dr Martinez holds a Doctorate in astrophysics from the University of Cape Town.
 He is also an alumnus and occasional visiting faculty of the International Space University, Strasbourg.
 He is currently the Division Head for Space Science and Technology at the South African Astronomical Observatory, a facility of the National Research Foundation.
 He has authored, co-authored or edited over 190 publications and is an Associate Editor of the COSPAR journal Advances in Space Research.